woodban/Landslide-detector/README.md

 * **Limited Detection Range:** The system may only monitor specific areas, potentially missing landslides occurring outside the monitored range.
 * **Sensitivity Issues:** The vibration sensor may not detect all ground movements, which could lead to false alarms or missed alerts for minor vibrations.
-* **Environmental Sensitivity:** Weather conditions, such as heavy rain or snow, can affect sensor performance and accuracy.
-* **Maintenance Requirements:** Regular maintenance is needed to ensure sensors function properly, as they can become damaged or corroded over time.
 * **Cost Implications:** While initial costs may be low, deploying multiple sensors across larger areas can become expensive.

 ---